 “And Fetayne isn’t?”

-Fetayne cleared his throat as all the other brewers were setting up table for their meeting.
+Fetayne cleared his throat as all the other brewers were setting up a table for their meeting.

-The men and woman all sat around the surviving tables.
+The men and women all sat around the surviving tables.

 Fetayne shook his head as he tossed his device on the table before him.

-Those who could leant over to see the screen of his little device.
+Those who could leanleaned over to see the screen of his little device.
 A news article with a bold title.

 The mad king of the underworld burns down half a town for his birthday.